-Off-Grid Basics: Shelter, Water, Food (In That Order)
+Off-Grid Basics: Shelter, Water, Food, Power, Income (In That Order)

 When people start thinking about off-grid living, they often focus on the wrong things first.
 Power systems, buildings, gardens, and equipment get most of the attention.
 In reality, off-grid living works best when you start with the fundamentals in the right order.

-This video covers the basic needs for shelter, water and food.
+This video covers the basic needs for shelter, water, and food.
+Below, I add the two missing systems that complete the long-term picture: power and income.

 Shelter comes first

-Shelter isn’t about building a perfect house.
-It’s about having reliable protection from the elements and a place where you can rest, think clearly, and recover.
+Shelter is not about building a perfect house.
+It is about having reliable protection from the elements and a place where you can rest, think clearly, and recover.

-When you’re starting off grid, shelter might look like a camper, a trailer, a vehicle setup, or a very simple structure.
-That’s fine.
-The goal is stability, not comfort or appearance.
+When you are starting off-grid, shelter might look like a camper, a trailer, a vehicle setup, or a very simple structure.
+That is fine.
+The goal is stability, not appearance.

 A dependable shelter reduces pressure immediately.
-Once you’re not fighting the weather every day, every other decision becomes easier.
+Once you are not fighting the weather every day, every other decision becomes easier.

 Water comes next

 Water is the most critical system on any off-grid property.
-If water is unreliable, everything else becomes a problem.
+If water is unreliable, everything else becomes harder.

-You don’t need a perfect water system on day one, but you do need a plan.
+You do not need a perfect water system on day one, but you do need a plan.
 That includes access to water, storage, and conservation.
-Whether you’re hauling water, collecting rainwater, or using a shared source, water should never be an afterthought.
+Whether you are hauling water, collecting rainwater, or using a shared source, water should never be an afterthought.

 When water is secure and boring, off-grid living becomes far more manageable.